DaveSpivey/phase-0/week-1/reflections.md

 help - isn't this just the Windows Powershell version of 'man'? if so, displays manual for command

 # Forking and Cloning
+My instructions for repos: creating, cloning and forking...

+Although we're about to really dive in to using git on the command line, starting on a project is very GUI-friendly.
+After logging in to your Github account (you have a Github account, right?) you'll see a set of navigation buttons on the top-right of the screen.
+Click the plus sign and select 'new repository' and give it a name.
+If you'd like to work on something that's already on Github, go to that project on the site and look in the top-right again for the 'Fork' button.
+After clicking, Github will create a new "forked" version of the project ready to clone for your own use.
+Look on the right of the page for "HTTPS clone url" and a text field.
+This is the url you'll need to clone this project to your computer, so copy it and head to Terminal.
+Navigate on the command line to the directory you'd like to place the project into and type "git clone URL", where URL is what you copied from Github.
+It'll take a second to process, but once it's finished, you've got a cloned version of the project on your own computer.

+It's important to fork repos because that creates a copy independent of the master, ready for editing so it doesn't mess with the project master.
+Setting up Github was pretty straightforward, and I'd say my only hesitations were in choosing between a cheeky user name and a professional one.
+I went with davespivey, and I'm not saying which one of those two that happens to be.